NoleStites/NoleStites.github.io/README.md

 - Create and maintain solution documentation for future reference
 - Install and update software/hardware and reimage machines in labs and classrooms throughout campus

+# Research
+**Quantum Computing Introductory Lecture** - <i style="color:green;font-weight:bold;">STEM REx</i><br>
+- Partook in funded research to create an introductory lecture for quantum computing
+- Consolidated complex technical material into a slide deck highlighting key points of quantum computing, all of which is [hosted on GitHub](https://github.com/NoleStites/STEM-REx.git)

 # Projects
 **Web App: Graph Creator**